.NET Win 7-style folder select dialog

 By contrast, if you use a Windows 7 application, this is what you will see.

 Much better.
-IMHO it’s better because you are able to sort and search plus, sometimes, the old dialog will not enumerate network computers making it impossible to select folder on networked resources.
+IMHO it’s better because you are able to sort and search plus, sometimes, the old dialog will not enumerate network computers making it impossible to select folders on networked resources.
 In the new-style dialog you are able to enter a clue into the address box to get it to the correct machine.

 Graceful degradation